 Our intended outcome is to contribute to a reduction in Australia’s net greenhouse gas emissions, through the administration of a carbon price on liable emissions intensive businesses and other entities; promoting additional renewable electricity generation; and approving CFI projects to support carbon abatement.

-For more information, see our Portfolio Budget Statement 2002–13.
+For more information, see our Portfolio Budget Statements, available on the Budget page.